grafana/alloy/docs/sources/reference/components/loki/loki.source.api.md

 `loki.source.api` filters out all labels that start with `__`, for example,  `__tenant_id__`.

-If you need to be able to set the tenant ID, you must either make sure the `X-Scope-OrgID` header or use the [`loki.process`][loki.process] component.
+If you need to be able to set the tenant ID, you must either make sure the `X-Scope-OrgID` header is present or use the [`loki.process`][loki.process] component.

 [loki.process]: ../loki.process/